-Parameters func (-) - Takes the function to be made into an App
+Parameters func (-) - Takes the function to be made into an App init(func[, data_flow_kernel,]) Construct the App object.

 - data_flow_kernel (DataFlowKernel): The DataFlowKernel responsible for managing this app.
-This can be omitted only after calling parsl.dataflow.dflow.DataFlowKernelLoader.load(). - executors (strllist): Labels of the executors that this app can execute over.
+This can be omitted only after calling parsl.dataflow.dflow.
+DataFlowKernelLoader.load(). - executors (strllist): Labels of the executors that this app can execute over.
 Default is 'all'. - cache (Bool): Enable caching of this app?